jeremyk23/jeremyk23.github.io/_posts/2015-02-12-graduating-from-static-sites.md

 ---
-title: Graduating From Static Sites
+title: Graduating From Static Sites Part 1
 sub_title: How to create a server-side web app that interacts with the Twitter API
 image_url: /assets/celebrememe-blog-post-header2.png
 description: Create memes from celebrity's tweets and learn to make your first server-side web app.